Gorgeous ca 1920 USN Pilot Wing by Robbins of USMC Aviator #4 Francis T. Evans

 ARTIFACT:

 What we have here is a gorgeous circa 1920 USN Pilot Wing by Robbins in 1/20th 10K Gold Fill on Silver.
-This exquisitely made USN Aviator Wing has the early Robbins "Touchmark" maker mark which was only used for a few years after WWI.
+This exquisitely made USN Aviator Wing has the early Robbins "Touchmark" maker mark which was only used during and for a few years after, WWI.
 The wing has a drop-in locking catch, if it had a Tiffany style locking catch we would date it to WWI.

 The wing was acquired by us for our own collection in 2017 from a long time military collector who had acquitted the wing from the estate of USMC Colonel Francis T. Evans.